aleksbn/tictactoe-frontend-react/README.md

 ```
 mongod
 ```
-In case you get an error stating the following: "mongod' is not recognized as an internal or external command, operable program or batch file", it means you must add local variable to your operative system.
+In case you get an error stating the following: "'mongod' is not recognized as an internal or external command, operable program or batch file", it means you must add local variable to your operative system.
 Here's the [info](https://stackoverflow.com/questions/51224959/mongo-is-not-recognized-as-an-internal-or-external-command-operable-program-o) on how do you do it on windows 10.
 I'm sure other operative systems follow similar steps.
 And that's it.
 Now, head back to the console window where you started libraries installation and type in
 ```
 npm start
 ```